On weeknights, I am all about the boneless, skinless chicken thighs. They’re easy to prepare and always end up juicy no matter how they’re cooked.

 I also added some chicken broth to the recipe, so that there would be enough liquid for the pot to come up to pressure.
 (If you’re using a 6-quart pressure cooker, you’ll need at least a cup of liquid for the pot to come to pressure.)

-What to Serve with Moroccan Chicken
+What to Serve With Moroccan-Spiced Chicken

 You can do a quick pressure release and serve the chicken right away, of course, but this recipe also does fine if you need to leave it on the warm setting for a little while, although after an hour or two, the texture of the chicken might become overly soft.